UnquietBones/getput-adventures/README.md

 ## This Branch

-This branch is for adding some enhancements that I thought of while testing out Room 1
+This branch is for adding testing out the chained actions in Room 2.
+Notes are under the testing log.

-- Don't allow creation of duplicate items (Items or Actions) **-> DONE!**
-- Refresh the available action lines when they change (Room items / Do Action / Drop Inventory Item)  **-> DONE!**
-- Add some whitespace and "-" to help the visuals for the room descriptions. **-> DONE!**
-- Put a hard wrap on the room printouts so everything lines up nice and pretty **-> DONE!**

 ---
 ## Master ReadMe